coenzeng/gym-bot/readme.md

 https://sites.google.com/a/chromium.org/chromedriver/downloads

-Use the version that corressponds to your version of chrome.
+Use the version that corresponds to your version of chrome.
 To check your version of chrome, click the the 3 dots at the top-right of chrome, then Help > About Google Chrome.

 Place the chrome driver in a recognizable path, such as "C:\Program Files (x86)\selenium\chromedriver.exe".
 Take your chrome driver path and replace the default path on line 40.